devbisme/skidl/docs/index.md

 just wiring two devices together, while the pin-to-net connection method excels when three or more pins have a common connection.

+With more complicated parts, the code is often clearer if you use pin names instead of numbers.
+Check out [this section](#accessing-part-pins) for how to do that.

 ## Checking for Errors